Sikkimese cuisine

 In the cuisine of Sikkim, in northeastern India, rice is a staple food, and fermented foods traditionally constitute a significant portion of the cuisine.
-Indian cuisine is popular, as Sikkim is the only state of India with an ethnic Indian Gorkha majority.
+Nepalese cuisine is popular, as Sikkim is the only state of India with an ethnic Nepali majority.
 Many restaurants in Sikkim serve various types of Nepalese cuisine, such as the Limbu, Newa and Thakali cuisines.
 Tibetan cuisine has also influenced Sikkimese cuisine.
 The combination of various cuisines has resulted in one specific cuisine.

+Biodiversity

+Traditional cuisines of the Lepcha, Limbu, Magar, and Bhutia peoples incorporate the rich biodiversity of the place.
+The Buddhist saint Padmasambhava, also known as Guru Rinpoche, who passed through ancient Sikkim in the eighth century noted the rich produce of the place in his writings, There are about 155 varieties of fruits with different tastes and nutritional values.
+[These include] a walnut that tastes like butter; a fruit known as wallay … and a grape with the taste of wine.
+There are fruits called tingding with the taste of meat, and sedey, which can be eaten as the equivalent of an entire meal; turnips, and thirty-seven other types of root vegetables are available.
+There are twenty different varieties of garlic.
+Altogether, among the edible plants, there are 360 varieties available.
+There are wild radishes, along with tsolay, nyolay, and grapes in the valley.
+In the trees, among the rocks and hanging from the cliffs there are beehives.